MicrosoftDocs/powerquery-docs/powerquery-docs/query-folding-basics.md

 This often provides a much faster query execution than extracting all the required data from your data source and running all transforms required locally in the Power Query engine.

+When you use the [Get Data experience](get-data-experience.md), Power Query guides you through the process that ultimately lets you connect to your data source.
+When doing so, Power Query leverages a series of functions in the M language categorized as [accessing data functions](https://docs.microsoft.com/powerquery-m/accessing-data-functions) which is the function that you commonly see in the first step of your query commonly with the name *Source*.
+These specific functions use mechanisms and protocols in order to connect to your data source using a language that your data source can understand.

+However, the steps that follow in your query are the steps or transforms that the query folding mechanism will attempt to optimize and check if they can be offloaded to your data source instead of them being processed using the Power Query engine.

-Depending on how the query is structured, there could be three possible outcomes for the query folding mechanism:
+Depending on how the query is structured, there could be three possible outcomes to the query folding mechanism:
 * **Full query Folding**: When all of your query transformations get pushed back to the data source and no processing occurs locally by the Power Query engine.
 Instead you receive your desired output directly from the data source.
 * **Partial query Folding**: When only a few transformations in your query, and not all, can be pushed back to the data source.
 This means that a subset of your transformations is done at your data source and the rest of your query transformations occur locally.
 * **No query folding**:  When the query contains transformations that can't be translated to the native query language of your data source, either because the transformations aren't supported or the connector doesn't support query folding.
 For this case, Power Query gets the raw data from your data source and works locally with the Power Query engine to achieve your desired output.